tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 Tendermint calls `PrepareProposal` when it is about to send a proposed block to the network.
 Likewise, Tendermint calls `ProcessProposal` upon reception of a proposed block from the network.
-In both cases, the proposed block's data is disclosed to the Application, in the same conditions as is done in `FinalizeBlock`.
+In both cases, the proposed block's data is disclosed to the Application, in the same conditions as is done in `BeginBlock - DeliverTx - EndBlock`.
 The block data disclosed the to Application by these three methods are the following:

 * the transaction list